 Which form of magnesium is best for sleep?
 Magnesium citrate has been shown to be the best form for promoting relaxation and supporting sleep efforts.

 Can magnesium kill you?
 Doses less than 400 mg daily are safe for most adults.
 When taken in very large amounts, magnesium is can become unsafe over time.
 Large doses might cause too much magnesium to build up in the body, causing serious side effects including an irregular heartbeat, low blood pressure, confusion, slowed breathing, coma, and death.

-You can take magnesium orally or get a transdermal spray.
-The choice is one of preference because the only way to receive better health from magnesium is to consistently supplement with it.
+Magnesium can either be consumed orally, or absorbed through the skin as a transdermal spray.
+Neither is necessarily superior to the other, because the only way to receive better health from magnesium is to consistently supplement with it.